ctmrbio/stag-mwc/docs/source/modules.rst

 preprocessing_summary
 ---------------------
-This module summarize the number of reads passing through each preprocessing step and produces a summary table and a basic line plot showing the proportions of reads after each step.
+This module summarize the number of reads passing through each preprocessing step and produces a summary table showing the number of reads after each step.
 For more detailed information about read QC please refer to the MulitQC report.

 multiqc